HRBlock.com Free File

 Free File Program Explained

-The program was first introduced in 2003 and according to the Free File Alliance website, about 30 million Americans have used Free File to help them file their taxes.
 Free File is available 24 hours a day, seven days a week and the software is updated constantly to give American taxpayers the most up-to-date information to complete returns accurately.
 It allows taxpayers to receive refunds in half the time.

 Every federal tax return is transmitted through a secure IRS e-file system and is completely safe.
 After each return is transmitted to the IRS, a confirmation email is sent to let the taxpayer know that his or her return was accepted.